leeyinshen0818/ePortfolio/documents/year-1/semester-2/README.md

 At the same time, the design-related subjects helped me become more aware of the people who use a system.
 I learned to consider usability and requirements earlier instead of treating them as final additions.
 Overall, the semester strengthened my programming ability and gave me a more complete view of the system-development process.

+Working on larger assignments also required me to organise my code, diagrams, and written evidence more carefully.
+I became more confident in explaining design decisions and connecting technical implementation with project requirements.
+This experience prepared me to approach later software projects with better planning and a stronger awareness of quality.

 [← Back to Year 1](../README.md)